kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 The script to do the actual build is than simple.

 In the second part `run_test` we use the build image as the base for the job.
-As this image is automatically starting a jupyter notebook we need to override the entrypoint, see [Docker](../docker/basics#additional_notes_on_dockerfiles).
+As this image is automatically starting a jupyter notebook we need to override the entrypoint, see [additional notes on the dockerfiles](/pages/docker/basics/#additional_notes_on_dockerfiles).
 We just tell the image to do nothing, that way the `script` section will take place, where we simply check the version of `R`.

 \note{